TAMU-CPT/training-material/topics/phage-annotation-pipeline/tutorials/Apollo-record-to-Genbank/tutorial.md

 >    >
 >    > #### II.
 Intron-containing Genes
 >    >
 >    > Verify the base locations of the intron-containing genes are correct.
 Gene feature span should be a single span covering all exons and introns.
 The actual CDS feature should be annotated with sets of nucleotide spans showing how the exons are joined to create the correct product.
 Informative notes such as “Intron splice site predicted by Blast homology to XXXXX” or “intron contains VSR homing endonuclease” can be added.
 When exon boundaries can not be identified, only the gene span covering all exons and introns is reported.
 See [the interrupted genes tutorial](https://cpt.tamu.edu/training-material/topics/additional-analyses/tutorials/finding-interrupted-genes/tutorial.html) for more info.
+See below screenshots for the example intron containing gene and how two exons are jointed together in Artemis, as well as how they appear in 5 column table.

 >    >
 >    > #### III.
 Frameshifts
 >    >